Mental health plans 'failing a generation'

 She says she became ill when she first started secondary school.

-Teachers noticed, describing her as "an odd child", but in the end it was Sally herself who had to ask her doctor for help and she was on the edge of suicide before she got any effective treatment.
+Teachers noticed, describing her as "an odd child", but in the end it was Sally herself who had to ask her doctor for help and she was 16 and on the edge of suicide before she got any effective treatment.

 The charity Young Minds says it is not uncommon for families to have to wait 18 months even to get an assessment for their child, let alone treatment.

-In December, the government announced plans to overhaul children's mental health care, with proposals limiting waiting time to four weeks and allowing children to access mental health support in schools.
+In December, the government announced plans to overhaul children's mental health care in England, with proposals limiting waiting time to four weeks and allowing children to access mental health support in schools.

 Now a report from MPs has branded the strategy "unambitious", providing no help to most of the children who need it.